 - Keep yards free from potential shelter, such as thick brush and weeds

 - Enclose the bottoms of porches and decks

 - Eliminate potential food and water sources, such as fallen fruit and standing water

-- Providing food for wild animals is a violation of City & State law, and is a very serious problem.
+- Never feed coyotes.
+Providing food for wild animals is a violation of City and State law, and is a very serious problem.
 Coyotes fed by humans lose their fear of people, which can create a dangerous situation.
 If you are aware of anyone feeding coyotes, please report the violation by calling 949-644-3717.